nguyenkhois/code-template-generator/README.md

     * It's simple for configuration and installation of dependencies you need.
         * Work fast and flexible.
         * Only the minimum needed dependencies are installed and preconfigured.
-        * Easy to change the build environment.
+        * Easy to change to (or from) another build environment.
-        * Compatibility with a project that is generated from [create-react-app](https://facebook.github.io/create-react-app/).
+        * Compatibility with another project that is generated from [create-react-app](https://facebook.github.io/create-react-app/).
     * Code splitting.
     * Image handling.
+    * Minification for production.
     * CSS, JS code injected automatic into the HTML template `/src/index.html`.
     * Hot Module Replacement (HMR) is enabled.
     * You don't need to care about the distribution directory `/dist`.
 The things you care are only the directory `/src`.